 Last year, Nike leveraged Nike React and Zoom X cushioning along with a brand new silhouette to achieve successful results.
 The Nike React Flyknit has a cushioning with a distinctly rubbery feel; the Zoom X foam is softer and more lively.

 This 2019 guide sees many models brought forward from 2018.
-However, there are a few topics worth mentioning.
+However, there are a couple of things worth mentioning.
 The first is the inclusion of the Vaporfly 4% Flyknit.

 Some of you will be surprised to find no mention of the Vomero 14.
 The exclusion is intentional; the Vomero 14 does not represent what the franchise stands for.
 Vomero is supposed to be Nike’s plushest running shoe, the kind in which you do long runs in comfort without worrying about the pace.

-The Vomero 14 feels like a plusher version of the Elite 10 instead.
-The ride is firm and the upper has a speed-shoe kind of fit and feel.
+The Vomero 14 feels like a plusher version of the Zoom Elite instead.
+The ride is firm, rearfoot biased, and the upper has a speed-shoe kind of fit and feel.
 So if you’ve been a Vomero loyalist, then do yourself a favor and sit this one out.

 In short, the V-14 is a good shoe but a terrible Vomero – Nike has really botched this one up.
-We’ll cover the finer details in our no-holds-barred review next month.
+We have covered the finer details in our no-holds-barred review.

 We have also left the Nike Free out.
 The Free assortment isn’t as great as it once used to be.
 Also, the whole minimal-flexible trend isn’t relevant anymore in the performance running shoe market.
 That said, flexible shoes make a lot of sense in a different context – we have a separate guide for that.